 Blow Gun: A certain type of (relatively harmless) enemy uses them in The Metal Age.

-Body Horror: There are the zombies, in all three games.
+Well, there are the zombies, in all three games.
+But particularly the first.

 The Necrotic Mutox.
 You never actually see it used on a person, but you hear it.
 The person it is being demonstrated for reacts with both horror and fascination.

 Pretty much anything to do with The Hag in Deadly Shadows.
 She does much worse than eat children alive.
 In fact, eating a child alive would be kind compared to what she does to at least one.
 Then there's her body, which is a vaguely humanoid mass of flesh studded with eyes and mouths, most of which do not appear to be under her control.

 Book Ends: The beginning of The Dark Project and the end of Deadly Shadows.

 Bookcase Passage: Lots of these, both literal and more figurative examples.
 Some of them are opened by hidden buttons and levers, but some can be opened as easily by slashing them several times with the sword.

 Bop On The Bonce: With a blackjack.
 Hitting an unaware target with the blackjack will knock him/her out quickly and quietly.
 (If they're aware, they cannot be knocked unconscious but can take damage, although the attack is less effective than if they were unaware.)
 Though even if you use the blackjack(at least in the first game) when a guard finds an "unconscious" person they'll loudly announce that someone's been murdered.
 The intention might be to render them unconscious but for all you know you are delivering a lethal blow more often than not.

 Canis Latinicus: The Hammers have their "ye olde" style of speech, the Pagans talk in a childish pidgin and the Keepers (during the events of the third game) revel in some sort of faux-Latin while reading the ancient scrolls and textbooks from their library.